Commercial cleaning services ensure safe biohazard management with advanced protocols, compliance, and eco-friendly practices.

 The role of cleaning services in biohazard management

 Commercial cleaning services bring industry-specific expertise and state-of-the-art equipment to biohazard management.
-These professionals ensure that hazardous materials are handled, removed, and disposed of following national regulations such as those set by Safe Work Australia.
+These professionals ensure that hazardous materials are handled, removed, and disposed of.
+By following national regulations such as those set by Safe Work Australia.
 Here’s how they manage it:

 • Immediate containment